 9. Updating these guidelines

-The chapters that followed the NICE accredited process for development will be updated on an annual basis using the following methodology.
+The chapters will be updated on an annual basis using the following methodology.

 - The researcher will conduct the literature search again using the same search strategy to uncover any new evidence and members of the public will be able to submit new evidence to the GPAS project team.
 Where new evidence is uncovered, the lead author will decide whether the recommendations that were originally made are still valid in light of this new evidence.